Facebook

 • Easily converts from grass shears to shrub shears.

-• Run time between 45-80 minutes.
+• Run time up to 80 minutes.

 Cons

-• Six-hour charge time is very long.
+• 3.5-hour charge time might be too long.

 Product Specs